jay-shenoy/ML_Fluid_heat/README.md

 Most of problems in world are inverse problems(could be experimental data), in case of diffusion equation could be find diffusivity , find bc , find ic.
 Think of like input , output.
 We do not know input completely but know output.
 These are incomplete problems

+We start with steady state inverse problem , find boundary condition given temperature measurements and you know the material (conductivity)
+All you need is linear regression.